HackOvert/GhidraSnippets/README.md

 A Ghidra *Project* (class [GhidraProject][4]) contains a logical set of program binaries related to a reverse engineering effort.
 Projects can be shared (collaborative) or non-shared (private).
 The snippets in this section deal with bulk import and analysis, locating project files on disk, and more.

 ### Get the name and location on disk of the current project
+If you're looking to automate analysis using headless scripts you'll likley have to deal with project management.
+This includes adding binaries to existing projects, cleaning up old projects, or perhaps syncing analysis to shared projects.

 ```python
 state = getState()
 project = state.getProject()